VitalyGrachev/Cpp-stream/README.md

 # Cpp-stream
 Library to support functional-style operations on streams of elements.
-All non-termainal operations are lazy.
+All non-terminal operations are lazy.

 ## Usage